Estimate Time6 min

 Bottom line: The decision may well come down to your investor personality.
 With your principal protected from loss, would you gain the confidence to invest more aggressively than you are today?
 To recap:

-• The protected accumulation strategy requires little action from you aside from your initial investment and an annual decision whether to lock in any growth.
+• The protected accumulation strategy requires little action from you aside from your initial investment and an optional annual decision whether to lock in any growth.

 • The anchor strategy requires that you invest the assets that are left over after establishing your anchor.

 Those may or may not be decisions you're interested in making.
-"All these factors hit on the same point," Gannon says.
+"All these factors hit on the same point," Lynch says.
 "What kind of investor are you?
 What are you going to be most comfortable with?
 And, most importantly, what will help you sleep better at night?"

 More to explore